harrypython/BurbnBot/README.md

 for user in [u for u in users_following if u not in users_followers]:
     # unfollow who don't follow you back
     bot.unfollow(username=user)

+# open explorer session, follow 10 new  users
+# and save the posts in a collection with name
+# yyyy-mm-dd.
+This way you can check the users
+# followed by the app
+bot.follow_n_save(amount=10)

 users_following = bot.get_following_list()
 if len(users_following):
     for u in users_following:
         # Unfollow who hasn't made a new post for the past 90 days
         if bot.get_days_lastpost(username=u) > 90:
             bot.unfollow(username=u)

 # Open hashtag's feed 'creative',
 # check if the hashtag is banned
 # move to Recent tab and